Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Discussion

 When considering the three single-study approaches, the most consistently favorable method in the simulations was the causal forest, followed by the X-learner.
 The S-learner performed well in certain scenarios, such as scenario 1b, where the treatment effect function involved a bounded, non-linear expit function.
 The performances of the S-learner and X-learner in our simulations and applied example were consistent with results found previously \citep{kunzel2019metalearners}, in that the S-learner seemed to be somewhat biased towards 0 in the applied example (Table \ref{cates}) and performed worse in the simulations when the treatment effect function was complicated (variable CATE scenario and the piecewise linear and non-linear CATE with high variability).
 The X-learner performed well in the simulations with complex CATEs and with structural forms of the CATE, again consistent with previous work \citep{kunzel2019metalearners}.
 The causal forest performed well across all scenarios.
 These simulation results and the results from the applied data example of MDD medications demonstrate that it is important to carefully select the single-study method for a given question, as each of the three options can provide different estimates.
 A good starting point would be to consider expert knowledge of how heterogeneous across studies and complicated the outcomes or treatment effect might be.
-These results also indicate the need for more diagnostics in future work to help researchers determine which approach to choose.
+These results also indicate the need for more diagnostics to help researchers determine which approach to choose.
+In general though, the causal forest performed consistently well when combining 10 studies, so use of this method is supported by the simulations.